 Ukulele music fills the air at the Fort Langley International Ukulele Festival, a joyful celebration of aloha spirit, cultural connection and community harmony.

 The main venue for the festival is Fort Langley National Historic Site.
-Other events that happen at the fort and surrounding area in the fall include James Douglas: A Multicultural Legacy (on September 21st in 2025), the Fort Langley Cranberry Festival (on the Thanksgiving Weekend), and Grave Tales (during the Halloween season).
+Other events that happen at the fort and surrounding area in the fall include James Douglas: A Multicultural Legacy (in late September), the Fort Langley Cranberry Festival (on the Thanksgiving weekend), and Grave Tales (during the Halloween season).

 Fort Langley International Ukulele Festival

-The historic Village of Fort Langley comes alive with music during the first-ever Fort Langley International Ukulele Festival in September 2025.
+The historic Village of Fort Langley comes alive with music during the Fort Langley International Ukulele Festival in September 2026.

 Hosted by Parks Canada and the Langley Ukulele Association, the event blends live performances and workshops with the spirit of Hawaiian and Pacific Northwest cultures.